Homebrew/homebrew-cask/doc/hacking.md

 ### Target Ruby Versions

-Homebrew-cask is `require`d from within the Ruby environment of the parent Homebrew command (`brew`).

-Therefore, Homebrew-cask uses whichever Ruby interpreter chosen by Homebrew.
-This is generally an Apple-supplied Ruby, though it may change according to OS version.
-At the time of writing, Homebrew targets Ruby 2.0 on OS X Mavericks (10.9) and Yosemite (10.10), and Ruby 1.8.7 on older OS revisions.
+Homebrew-cask requires a Ruby interpreter version 2.0 or above.
+This is the default system Ruby on Mavericks (10.9) and Yosemite (10.10).

-So, our code must currently maintain compatibility across Ruby 1.8.7 and 2.0.
-The automated testing provided by Travis-CI will ensure that any pull request will be tested under both versions.

 ### Submitting Your Changes